Australian car import reforms 2020 update

 - Clarified supplier responsibilities in the event of a vehicle recall.

-- Vehicle recall provisions will apply to all road vehicles sold in Australia, whether private or commercial.
+- Vehicle recall provisions applied to all road vehicles sold in Australia, whether private or commercial.

-- New vehicles will require a secure vehicle identification marking to deter theft and re-birthing.
+- New vehicles to receive a secure vehicle identification marking to deter theft and re-birthing.